jn4kr/vapeoff/README.md

 # VapeOff
-VapeOff is a tool wich uses the lack of authentication in the communication protocoll, to controll vaporizers (at the moment only the Crafty) from Storz&Bickel.
+VapeOff is a tool wich uses the lack of authentication in the communication protocoll, to control vaporizers (at the moment only the Crafty) from Storz&Bickel.
 The issue was reported to Storz&Bickel on 15 August 2019.
 The 90 days deadline expired on 13.11.2019 without reaction, and therefore this script will be published without fix for the devices.

 ## Usage
 ```